faddaful/pinterest-data-pipeline388/README.md

 ### AWS Account

 To begin, you will need an AWS account.
 If you don't have one, you can sign up for free at [AWS Free Tier](https://aws.amazon.com/free/).
 AWS provides various services that we will use to set up and run our data pipeline.
+    - Create a .pem file locally on your machine which will store your key pair.
+Navigate to your parameter store in aws account to get your key-pair.

 ### Configure EC2 Instance

 1. **Launch an EC2 Instance**: